jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - Stadium building is expensive and requires many skilled and highly paid workers, but again this does not reflect a net gain in employment, rather it represents a shift from other construction projects

 A useful evaluation should separate temporary and permanent employment, report full-time-equivalent positions, and explain how many jobs are genuinely new to the region.

+**Related research:**

+- [The Economic Impact of Sports Stadium Construction: The Case of the Construction Industry in St. Louis, MO](https://doi.org/10.1111/1467-9906.00120), by Phillip A. Miller

 ## Do stadiums pay for themselves through tax revenue?